AdithyaVarma28/Face-recognition-using-eigenfaces/README.md

 - **Reporting Issues:** Please report any issues or bugs using the GitHub Issues tab.
 - **Submitting Pull Requests:** Fork the repository, make your changes, and submit a pull request with a description of your changes.

+## Related Work

+For further reading, you can refer to the foundational paper that inspired this project: [Eigenfaces for Recognition](https://sites.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf).

 ## Directory Structure

 ```